pavelzag/watchmen/README.md

 npm run dev   # → http://localhost:3000
 ```

 Sign in with the **Enter Demo** button.
-Go to **Settings → AI Keys** to add a Gemini, Claude, or OpenAI key and enable natural-language queries and AI recommendations.
+Go to **Settings → AI Keys** to add a Gemini, Claude, or OpenAI key to enable natural-language queries and AI recommendations.

 ---